The Sun's Supergranulation: Observational characterization

 \subsubsection{Velocity scales}

-A typical velocity associated with supergranules can be derived from the ratio between the previously discussed typical length and time scales.
-Taking 30~Mm for the former and 1.7~days for the latter, we find 205~m/s as the typical horizontal velocity.
-This estimate is in reasonable agreement with more direct inferences of the supergranulation velocity field from observations: the original work of \cite{hart54} inferred 170~m/s, \cite{SL64} mentioned 300~m/s and more recently \cite{hathaway2002} evaluated this amplitude at $\sim$360~m/s.
+A typical horizontal velocity associated with supergranules can be quickly derived from the ratio between the horizontal spatial scales and time scales given above.
+Taking 30~Mm for the former and 1.7~days for the latter leads to a velocity of 205~m/s, in reasonable agreement with more direct inferences of the supergranulation velocity field from observations: the original work of \cite{hart54} inferred 170~m/s, \cite{SL64} mentioned 300~m/s and more \cite{hathaway2002} evaluated this amplitude at $\sim360$~m/s from SOHO/MDI Dopplergrams.

-The preceding values are obtained from Doppler shifts.
-They are quite imprecise because they always mix the horizontal and vertical components of the flow.
-Granule tracking does not suffer from such a problem, however we here face the remaining problem of the scale dependence of the velocity.
-The obtained values depend on the way data are filtered.

-Possibly, the best way to describe the velocity field amplitude of supergranulation is the spectral density of horizontal kinetic energy $E_h(k)$, which describes the relation between the scale and amplitude of the flow.
-It is defined as

-\beq\frac{1}{2}\moy{{v}_h^2} = \int_0^\infty E_h(k)dk \eeqn{Ek_def} Figure~\ref{figure:spectra} provides an example of such a power spectrum.
-The dimensional value of $E_h(k)$ was derived very recently from Hinode/SOT data by \cite{R_etal10}.
-The spectral power density at supergranulation scales is 500~km$^3$/s$^2$, which is larger than that at granulation scales\epubtkFootnote{At granulation scales, the spectral power density is less than 300~km$^3$/s$^2$.
-We recall that granules have a much larger typical velocity than supergranules though, of the order 1--2~km/s (Section~\ref{granule}).
-The difference comes from the definition of the spectral power density at wavenumber $k$, $E(k)\sim k^{-1}V_k^2$, which introduces an extra $k$ factor.}.
-This energy density is related (dimensionally) to the velocity at scale $\lambda=2\pi/k$ by the relation $V_\lambda=\sqrt{kE_h(k)}$.
-Here, $V_{\rm \lambda=36~Mm}\simeq300$~m/s, which is quite consistent with the direct Doppler measurements of the velocity field at supergranulation scales.
+A quantitative way to estimate the magnitude of the supergranulation velocity field is through the spectral density of kinetic energy $E(k)$ describing the relation between the scale and amplitude of the flow.
+The dimensional value of the spectral density of horizontal kinetic energy $E_h(k)$ was for instance derived by \cite{R_etal10} from granule tracking velocity measurements using Hinode/SOT data.
+The spectral power density at supergranulation scales is 500~km$^3$/s$^2$, which is larger than that at granulation scales.\footnote{At granulation scales, the spectral power density is less than 300~km$^3$/s$^2$.
+We recall that granules have a much larger typical velocity than supergranules though, of the order 1--2~km/s (Sect.~\ref{granule}).
+The difference comes from the definition of the spectral power density at wavenumber $k$, $E(k)\sim k^{-1}V_k^2$, which introduces an extra $k$ factor.} This energy density is related (dimensionally) to the velocity at scale $\lambda=2\pi/k$ by the relation $V_\lambda=\sqrt{kE_h(k)}$.
+This leads to $V_{\rm \lambda=36~Mm}\simeq300$~m/s, consistent with the direct Doppler measurements of the velocity field at supergranulation scales.